iusztinpaul/energy-forecasting/README.md

 ```
 Airflow will know how to install the packages from this private PyPi server. <br/>

-Now, go to the `DAGS/All` section and search for the `ml_pipeline` DAG.
+Go to the `DAGS/All` section and search for the `ml_pipeline` DAG.
 Toggle the activation button.
 It should automatically start in a few seconds.
-Also, you can manually run it hitting the play button from the top-right side of the `ml_pipeline` window.
+Also, you can manually run it by hitting the play button from the top-right side of the `ml_pipeline` window.

 <p align="center">
   <img src="images/airflow_ml_pipeline_dag_overview_screenshot.png">